 Things to Remember About Excel Vlookup from Another Sheet (Same or Different Workbook)

-- We need to lock the table array range if you are fetching the data from the same worksheet or from different worksheet but from the same workbook.
+- We need to lock the table array range if you are fetching the data from the same worksheet or from different worksheets but from the same workbook.

-- We need to lock the table array range when formula applied to a different workbook.
-Formula automatically makes it an absolute reference.
+- We need to lock the table array range when the formula is applied to a different workbook.
+The formula automatically makes it an absolute referenceAbsolute ReferenceAbsolute reference in excel is a type of cell reference in which the cells being referred to do not change, as they did in relative reference.
+By pressing f4, we can create a formula for absolute referencing..

 - Always remove VLOOKUP formulas if you are fetching the data from a different workbook.
-If you delete the workbook accidently you will lose all the data.
+If you delete the workbook accidentally, you will lose all the data.

 This has been a guide to the VLOOKUP from Another Sheet or Workbook in Excel.
 Here we look at how to use VLOOKUP from a different sheet or workbook along with practical examples and downloadable excel templates.
 You may learn more about excel from the following articles –